kakmond/CSVReaderTest/README.md

     Right click on one of the files and select "Run as..." > "JUnit test case".
 This is the best way, since you can see the JUnit failure messages.
 If you click on a failure message, it will show the JUnit test code that caused the failure.

-* Run as ordinary Java program in Eclipse:
+* Run as a Java application:

     Right click on a file and select "Run as..." > "Java Application".
-This runs the same tests as using JUnit, but uses my test runner which prints extra output.
+This runs the same tests as using JUnit, but uses my test runner in the main method.